-On 30 January 1944, two were raided simultaneously: the Westerkerk (Western Church) and the Christian Reformed Church.
+On 30 January 1944, two Churches were raided simultaneously: the Westerkerk (Western Church) and the Christian Reformed Church.
 The catch was considerable: forty-eight young men were arrested and transported via the Dutch city of Arnhem to the Amersfoort Concentration Camp or to the prison in Scheveningen: Oranjehotel (Hotel Orange).
 Gerrit Hoopman (19) was the only person who managed to escape from the Westerkerk, thanks to the help of a Mrs Visser-Taal, who had been evacuated from the Dutch seaside village of Scheveningen when German forces seized the city for strategic purposes.
 She discreetly passed her cape, this bonnet (picture above)and her traditional overskirt to him.
 Disguised as a fisherman’s wife, Hoopman left the church arm-in-arm with her and rode off on a men’s bike

 (picture below Mrs Visser -Taal ,on the left, and her daughter,-Neeltje)